glowieframework/debugger/README.md

 - Measure long operations to a timeline and improve your app performance
 - Inspect Request and Response variables and headers
 - Inspect Session and Cookies data
-- Log SQL queries, bindings and durations
+- Log SQL queries, bindings and query durations
-- Inspect rendered views and parameters
+- Inspect rendered views and its parameters
-- Inspect application info, routes, memory usage, software versions, render time and more
+- Inspect application info, routes, memory usage, software versions, request time and more

 ## Installation
 Install in your Glowie project using Composer: